Ideas

 Pwndbg

 Contributors can propose working on more than one idea, and then adjust time accordingly between them.
-Some of the projects could also be extended to large length (e.g. support more kernel versions with libslub, or, implement more features for kernel debugging).
+If it makes sense, a projects could also be extended to large length.

 Friends of the PSF